 In the winter months the temperatures are on the lower side.
 This is because humidity is naturally lower at night.
 Therefore, you can expect to stay much more comfortable than if you visited during the summertime when the high temperatures and large humidity levels are experienced.
 Relative humidity readings should be taken at different times throughout the day to account for daytime and nighttime temperatures.

 Average temperatures are in the single digits but the winds can bring temperatures as high as 55 degrees in some areas.
 The average snow depth is around two feet, which is typical for the area.
 Again, the key to comfortable travel is to visit at the correct time of the year, which differs between seasons.
 The cooler times tend to be from late spring to early fall, which is also true for the Pitcairn Islands.

 Average precipitation is not particularly extreme.
 While the rainy season is not nearly as long as the summer season, there is generally a good chance for significant rainfall during the late part of the winter.
 If you are visiting between May and October, the average snow depth is around seven inches.
 However, there is usually no record of rainfall during that time of the year.
 If you want to avoid the risk of visiting the Pitcairn Islands during the wet season, visit in May or June.
 At any rate, being prepared for the worst and being able to overcome stress from weather may be the best thing you can do while visiting this part of the world.

-Up to date information for vaccinations before you travel to Pitcairn Islands are available from the NHS website
+Up to date information for vaccinations before you travel to Pitcairn Islands are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Pitcairn Islands read the Foreign & Commonwealth Office latest information for Pitcairn Islands.